containers/ai-lab-recipes/recipes/natural_language_processing/rag/bootc/README.md

 # for CPU powered sample LLM application
 # to switch to an alternate platform like aarch64, pass --platform linux/arm64
-# the --cap-add SYS_ADMIN switch is needed when you are embedding podman
+# the --cap-add SYS_ADMIN switch is needed when you are embedding Podman
 # commands within the container build.
 If the registry you are pulling images
 # from requires authentication, then you will need to volume mount the
 # auth_json file with SELinux separation disabled.